Linux cgroups

 - Parent

-for caching and easy traversal.
+cgroup_subsys_statefor caching and easy traversal.

 - This structure holds pointers to